pixop/video-compare/README.md

 - 2: Toggle hide/show right video
 - 3: Toggle hide/show HUD
 - 0: Toggle video/subtraction mode
-- +: Time-shift right video 1 frame forward
+- +: Time-shift right video 1 frame forward (hold CTRL/ALT for +10/+100 frames)
-- -: Time-shift right video 1 frame backward
+- -: Time-shift right video 1 frame backward (hold CTRL/ALT for -10/-100 frames)

 Move the mouse horizontally to adjust the movable slider position.
 Click the mouse to perform a time seek based on the horizontal position of the slider relative to the window width.